HansZimmer5000/PostgreSQL-Deployment-Tester/cluster/README.md

 Flags:
 -m  will start the VMs first (Only works on MacOS and Linux with VirtualBoxManager so far).
 -s  will initialize the swarm cluster ontop of the running VMS.
--p  will start the postgres cluster <als letztes>.
+-p  will start the postgres cluster at last.
 -h  will print this help
 ```